RIGHT ACTION: Buddhist Ethical Guidelines for Acting In The World

 The Five Precepts are not "commandments" but guidelines to spark personal and social inquiry into our actions and the effects they have in and on the world.

-The course runs for nine calendar months, meeting as a group every fourth Sunday of the month starting AUGUST.
-This means it will run from AUGUST 23rd, 2020 to APRIL 25th, 2021 We will be meeting at NOON and ending by 2 PM TUCSON TIME and will be recorded for later playback if you miss a session.
+The course runs for nine calendar months, meeting as a group every fourth Sunday of the month starting JANUARY 2022.
+This means it will run from JANUARY 23rd, 2022 to SEPTEMBER 25th, 2022 We will be meeting at NOON and ending by 2 PM TUCSON TIME and each session will be recorded for later playback if you miss a session.
 Additionally, every three months there will be individual consultations with me included in the course tuition.
 If you wish to meet between these consultations, that is also possible on a dana basis.
 Click here more information about the practice of dana.

 Required Reading: As there is a wide spectrum of interpretation among various Buddhist communities, we use several books in order to compare and widen our view of the teachings.
 Previous students have been struck by the differences, even to the point of contradiction, between the authors which has opened up a more expansive and non-dogmatic understanding of the precepts.